vectordotdev/vector/website/content/en/docs/administration/management.md

 Additionally you can add method for watching config change by setting the `--watch-config-method` to `recommended` or `poll`.

 `recommended` is default and it uses file event listener for file change events.
-`poll` can used where the event listener won't work. eg., attaching config files by NFS/EFS. which polls for file changes on certain interval.
+`poll` can used where the event listener won't work, eg. attaching config files by NFS/EFS, which will poll for file changes on certain interval.

 You can set the poll interval by setting flag `--watch-config-poll-interval-seconds`. which defaults to `30`.